How to travel to Hawaii responsibly

 Let’s get started.

 Wear reef safe sunscreen!
 Let’s help keep the reefs healthy and thriving for future generations to come.
-My favorite brand is Sun Bum but there are lots of others to choose from.
-You can even grab reef safe sunscreen at Costco when you arrive!
+My favorite brand is All Good which can be found at Target, Costco, and Amazon!

 Reusable water bottles.
 Now that you’re near the ocean, it’s important to be extra conscious of your plastic use since that stuff ends up in the ocean and hurts wildlife (plus makes the beaches look ugly!).
 I love my Hydroflask but anything is better than buying plastic bottles.
 The water from the tap is safe to drink and tastes amazing too!
 While you’re at it, ditch the straws whenever possible.